Quick Start Guide

 Testing Cable Connectivity

-By default, all data plane ports (every Ethernet port except the management interface, eth0) are disabled.
+By default, all data plane ports and the management interface are enabled.

-To test cable connectivity, administratively enable a port:
+To test cable connectivity, administratively enable a port using

 To view link status, use

-examples show the output of ports in “admin down”, “down” and “up”
+output of a port in “admin down”, “down” and “up” mode, respectively:

 Configuring Switch Ports